bookofproofs/bookofproofs.github.io/_sources/history/19th-century/fowler.md

 ### Mathematical Profile (Excerpt):
 * Ralph's early education was handled at home by a governess.
 * At the age of 13, in 1902, Ralph won a scholarship to Winchester College placing second in the entrance examination (which apparently annoyed him despite the fact that he was sick at the time).
-* Once again, athletics was a major focus of Ralph's life, though despite his success at golf, he was outdone by his sister Dorothy who was a champion golfer.
 * Ralph's academic ability was exceptional at Winchester.
 * At Winchester Ralph made numerous friends.
-* During Ralph's stay at Winchester his family moved from Essex to Norfolk, taking up residence in Weybourne, near Sheringham which was where the Fowlers golfed regularly.
 * A bit later they moved on to Glebelands, Burnham-on-Sea, Somerset, but not before Ralph got in a bit of cricket, playing for Norfolk County for some time.
 * In December of 1906, Ralph won a Major Scholarship to Trinity College, Cambridge, and he left for Trinity during Michaelmas term 1908.
 * Needless to say, Cambridge was quite good to Ralph - or, rather, Ralph was quite good to Cambridge.